 Winter Fun will offer three different historical and narrated sport utility vehicle (SUV) trips and ten separate 4X4 runs in the high Sierra for experienced drivers.
 The Frostbite Extreme trip on Saturday is always a favorite for those seeking an experience in deep snow.

-There are two historical SUV trips scheduled for Saturday and one additional SUV trip on Sunday.
 Additionally, the event features a Friday night moderately difficult run that begins after dinner and seven other snow runs on Saturday that range from the Blizzard Brigade in moderately deep snow to the Frostbite Express.
 In addition to the SUV run on Sunday, Winter Fun offers the Snowcat and Iceberg trips, moderately difficult in unlimited snow depths.

 SUV owners will not require any special equipment and stock vehicles should have no difficulty in the snow using four-wheel drive, low range.
 Our experienced trail guides have selected routes that are historically significant, interesting, scenic and very safe for all makes and models of SUVs and other four-wheel drive rigs.